simplrteam/SimplrJS/README.md

 		-

 	Refactor:
-		- Simplr.Cache.* now always returns null or data for all operations.
+		- [UPDATED] Simplr.Cache.* now always returns null or data for all operations.
 NULL can be used to check if soemthing doesn't exist or has expired.
-		- Simplr.Cookie.* now always returns null or data for all operations.
+		- [UPDATED] Simplr.Cookie.* now always returns null or data for all operations.
 NULL can be used to check if soemthing doesn't exist or has expired.
+		- [REMOVED] Simplr.Conversion.* has been removed.
+Use JSON.parse() and JSON.stringify() native methods.

 	Other
 		- Updated to jquery 2.0.0